Missouri Mesothelioma Lawyer

 Chemical and Manufacturing Plants and Asbestos

 Two other important sources of workplace asbestos exposure in Missouri are chemical and manufacturing plants.
-Both of these types of industrial work sites use asbestos in machinery, in the insulation around boilers, ducts, plumbing, and electricity, and in some cases in the materials or products that workers are handling and working with on a daily basis.
+Both of these industrial work sites use asbestos in machinery, insulation around boilers, ducts, plumbing, and electricity, and in some cases, the materials or products that workers are handling and working with daily.

 Other Sites in Missouri with Asbestos

 Mining, manufacturing, and chemicals have been important industries in Missouri.
 They have brought jobs and economic growth, but also harmful things like asbestos.
 These are not the only places in the state, though, that have exposed people to asbestos.
 Here are some of the others:

 - American Oil Company, Sugar Creek

 - Monsanto Chemical Company, St. Louis

 - Kansas City Power and Light Company, Kansas City

 Can Missouri Residents Still Be Exposed to Asbestos?

 Yes, it is still possible to be exposed to asbestos today.
 While most exposures occurred in the past, asbestos has not gone away, and many workers and residents are still at risk.

 The most common source of current exposure is asbestos that lingers in older buildings.
 Asbestos was used so extensively in construction that many homes, commercial buildings, and worksites still contain it.